Camelomecia: Phylogeny

 A phylogeny of stem group ants in relation to wasps and crown group ants was produced by Barden and Grimaldi in 2016.
 The phylogeny placed Camelomecia as a stem group genus of Formicidae, with no mention of a specific subfamily, rather leaving the genus as incertae sedis.
 The genus was recovered as close to both Sphecomyrma and Zigrasimecia which are both members of the subfamily Sphecomyrmicinae.

+In 2020, Camelomecia and two species of the mid-Cretaceous genus Camelosphecia were placed in a clade that lies outside of the Formicidae and forms the larger group Formicoidea with it.

 Descriptions

 Camelomecia has an elongated head which flares out from the base area of the compound eyes and antennae sockets to the rear of the head capsule, which is gently rounded at the tip.
 Occeli placed located on a ridge of raised cuticle, between the elliptical shaped compound eyes.
 The twelve segmented antennae are approximately 3.79 mm long, and have a notably short scape.
 Of the segments, antennomeres four through eleven have small bases and widen unequally to the tops.
 The upper edges of the antennomeres have a point on the upper inner sides, giving the antennae a slightly serrate appearance.
 The mandibles have a distinct cup-like appearance, with the inner side of each cup towards the clypeal surface and a single tooth is present on the lower apex.
 The front of the inner margins on the mandibles each have a row of thick setae while rows of denticles run along the dorsoventral edge.
 The modified labrum has a rounded, tongue like look extending between the mandibles.
 On each of the side edges of the labrum are a row of forward facing setae, while the front edge has many dense setae.
 The maxillary palps are composed of five segments and the labial palps are composed of three segments.
 The metapleural gland has a small slit like opening that has between three and four small setae on lower edge.
 The wings of the holotype are damaged and little is visible of the vein structure.
 The front edge of the propodium has a collar like ring of hairs.
 The gaster is attached to the petiole with a broad connection on the second metasomal segment, while the petiole is generally stalk shaped.
 A sting is present and partly extended from the gaster tip.